yrodiere/gsoc-hsearch/README.md

 long-running, background execution process.
 Execution contains operational control (start/stop/restart), logging, checkpointing and parallelization.

+![Workflow of the job "mass-index"][1]

 *  **Parallelization**.
 The core step execution _produceLuceneDoc_ runs in parallel.
-It runs as multiple instance of the same step definition across multiple threads, one partition per thread.
-The number of partitions equals to the size of root entities selected before the job start.
+It runs as multiple instances of the same step definition across multiple threads, one partition per thread.
+The number of partitions depends on 2 factors : the target entity's quantity and the partition capacity.
+For example, if target entity `Company.class` has 5000 rows to index and the partition capacity is 2500 entity / partition, then theses rows will run in 2 partitions.

 ## Context data